isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ?1 : Bool
 ```

-The changes engendered by invoking [`MakeCase`](AgdaCmd) like we did have a lot
+Believe it or not, these changes engendered by invoking [`MakeCase`](AgdaCmd)
-to teach us about how Agda works.
-Our first hole, way back at [1](Ann) had type
+have a lot to teach us about how Agda works.
+Our first hole, way back at
-`Bool → Bool`, because we had written `not = ?`, and we knew already that `def:not`
+[1](Ann) had type `Bool → Bool`, because we had written `not = ?`.
+But we
-had type `Bool → Bool`.
-In giving a definition for `def:not`, we had better give a
+already knew what type `def:not` had, because of the type signature we gave it
-definition that has the same type as the one we claimed!
+on the line immediately above (`type:Bool → Bool`).

-After [`MakeCase`](AgdaCmd) however, we instead had `not x = {! !}`, with the
+After running [`MakeCase`](AgdaCmd) however, our code is now `not x = {! !}`,
-hole now having type `type:Bool`.
-Somehow we lost the `Bool →` part of the
+and our hole has changed types, now bearing only `type:Bool`.
+Somehow we lost
-type---but where did it go?
-The answer is that the `Bool →` corresponded to the
+the `Bool →` part of the type---but where did it go?
+As it happens, this first
-function's *parameter.* In addition to the type of the hole changing, we also
+`Bool →` in the type corresponded to the function's *parameter*.
+Saying `not :
-obtained an `x` on the left of the equals sign.
-It's a good bet that this `x` is
+Bool → Bool` is the same as saying "`not` is a function that takes a `type:Bool`
-indeed our parameter.
+and returns a `type:Bool`."

-To verify this, we can put the cursor in the whole and this time invoke the
+We can verify this interpretation by asking Agda another question.
+By moving
-[`TypeContext`](AgdaCmd) command, which will replace the info window with the
+your cursor over the `hole:{! !}` and running [`TypeContext`](AgdaCmd), Agda
-following:
+will respond in the info window with:

 ```info
 Goal: Bool